GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 ## Functionality

-*  Login  All users, including clients, should be authenticated with a password holding 7 alphanumeric characters, including 3 capital letters & 2 digits, in order to use the app
+*  All users, including clients, should be authenticated with a password holding 7 alphanumeric characters, including 3 capital letters & 2 digits, in order to use the app
-*  Access Restriction  Only Specialist Doctor can access client data
+*  Only Specialist Doctor can access client data
-*  Reporting  Support for generating reports
+*  Support for generating reports

 ## Usability